Metalface-code/Mushrooms-/README.md

 # My Recomendation
 ## The mushrooms with foul and/or musty oders and multiple rings are poisonous.
 We can take strong odors as natures sign to stay away from unsafe handling or consumption of those mushrooms.
 # Additional research shows that
-## Avoid mushrooms with white gills, a skirt or ring on the stem and a bulbous or sack like base called a volva.
+## we should avoid mushrooms with white gills, a skirt or ring on the stem and a bulbous or sack like base called a volva.
 You may be missing out on some good edible fungi but it means you will be avoiding the deadly members of the Amanita family.
-## Avoid mushrooms with red on the cap or stem.
+## Also avoid mushrooms with red on the cap or stem.
 Again you will be missing out on some good mushrooms but more importantly you won’t be picking poisonous ones.
 additional research sourced from https://www.wildfooduk.com/articles/how-to-tell-the-difference-between-poisonous-and-edible-mushrooms/.